matthiasmullie/mullie.eu/_posts/2015-01-09-i-had-to-display-thousands-of-coordinates.md

 title: I had to display thousands of coordinates
 image: clustering.png
 description: I recently pushed some PHP code to cluster coordinates that helped me cope with hundreds of thousands of geographic locations.
 Turns out drawing all of those on a map isn't that trivial...
-tags: [ php, javascript, geography, scaling ]
+tags: [ scaling, geography, php, javascript ]
 ---

 I recently pushed some PHP [code to cluster coordinates](https://github.com/matthiasmullie/geo)